Book-reader/c3-docgen/stdlibref.md

 	INVALID_PATH,
 	INVALID_FRAGMENT
 ```

-Represents the actual (decoded) Url.

-An Url can be parsed from a String with `new_parse()` or `temp_parse()`.
-The
-parsed fields are decoded.
-The only field that is not decoded is `query`.
-To access the decoded query values, use `new_parse_query(query)`.

-`Url.to_string()` will re-assemble the fields into a valid Url string with
-proper percent-encoded values.

-If the Url struct fields are filled in manually, use the actual (un-encoded)
-values.
-To create a raw query string, initialize an `UrlQueryValues` map, use
-`UrlQueryValues.add()` to add the query parameters and, finally, call
-`UrlQueryValues.to_string()`.
 ```c3
 struct Url(Printable)
 ```

-Parse a URL string into a Url struct.
 ```c3
 fn Url? tparse(String url_string)
 ```

-Parse a URL string into a Url struct.
 ```c3
 fn Url? parse(Allocator allocator, String url_string)
 ```